holochain/docs-pages/src/tutorials/coreconcepts/simple_micro_blog.md

 One thing you might like to do is make sure the blog posts cannot be longer then some maximum length.

-> Can you think of a way a user could still have an entry with more than the maximum length?
-> _Hint: What if they `Modify`?_

 Use a match statement to check the entry when it's created:
 ```rust